alialkhatib/alialkhatib.github.io/_posts/2015-8-18-market-for-cherries.md

 > Do you guys worry that by making it worker-centric you could scare some Requesters away?

 The short answer I gave was that I think higher quality workers will generally enrich the market, and make it appealing for requesters to do business there.
-This totally glossed over a number of assumptions and unstated ideas, so I want to take a minute to back up that argument based on some literature and the preliminary findings I've made from (some limited) fieldwork and interviews among workers.
+This totally glossed over a number of assumptions and unstated ideas, so I want to take a minute to back up that argument based on some literature and the preliminary findings I've made from (some limited) fieldwork and interviews.
 That's actually the format this post will take: first the literature, then the fieldwork (fair warning: I can't report much on the fieldwork side in part because I'm still processing stuff, so that'll be a short section, light on details).

 This work will hopefully end up in a published paper, in which case I'll write a post/tweet a tweet/instagram an... instagram about it, but for now this will serve as a tentative "background" to the rationale behind my thinking that a worker-centric market is good for everyone.